jmguo/balanceValidity/README.md

 For two real-world SPLs:

    1. For two real-world SPLs: the "realSubjects" folder is the soruce code of SATIBEA and SATIBEAv5 for address two real-world SPLs.

+      1.1> For Drupal, the folder structure is similar to the above descripiton.